asyncapi/website/pages/blog/2023-summary.md

 #### LinkedIn

-For our LinkedIn page, we are currently sitting at **2988** overall followers, and during 2023, we gained a total of **849** followers since 2022.
+For our LinkedIn page, we are currently sitting at **2988** overall followers.
+During 2023, we gained a total of **849** followers since 2022.

 <Figure
   src="/img/posts/2023-summary/linkedin.webp"